fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 DataLoader workers, runs five untimed batches and ten measured batches, and is repeated independently three times.
 Timing includes H2D, forward, communication, and metric reduction but excludes DataLoader work, model/artifact loading, and initialization.
-The plots show medians and complete ranges; a point appears only when all three runs finish.
+The plots show medians and complete ranges.
+Only three-run points from the regular protocol participate in the throughput-memory Pareto frontiers.
 For the PP4 capacity tail at ``L >= 4096``, one high-level batch already contains at least 256 pipeline microbatches.
 Each fresh process therefore measures one batch without an additional warmup, while retaining three independent process runs.
-CSV notes distinguish these points from the regular throughput segment.
+CSV notes/status distinguish these points from the regular throughput segment; they remain capacity-table evidence and are not connected to the formal throughput lines.
 This section uses ``L`` for the local batch on each DP rank/replica and ``G`` for the whole-job global batch.
 Always ``G = L × DP``; TP, PP, CP, and SNN time steps ``T`` do not multiply G. PP additionally uses ``K`` for the number of